 Your appliances tend to bear the signs of constant use.

 And we find it easy to oversee the mess in the corner of the room because there’s simply no time to clear it out.

 In short, if we’re not attentive, clutter can rapidly take over the bathroom.
 However, if keeping up with tidying chores feels like a hassle, you might want to focus your attention on harmful clutter magnets.

 Your 2-for-1 rule

 Every day, a new beauty product hits the market, promising to achieve even better results than all the other ones.
 More often than not, the marketing promises encourage new purchases.
-Before you know it, your bathroom cabinet is overflowing with creams, lotions, serums, makeup powders, and other revolutionary designs that guarantee we will be more beautiful.
+Before you know it, your bathroom cabinet is overflowing with creams, lotions, serums, makeup powders, or even the electric toothbrushes for receding gums that you saw in the ads and other revolutionary designs that guarantee we will be more beautiful.
 So, as it can be hard to resist the urge to try something new, introducing a 2-for-1 rule can help you reclaim your bathroom space.
 For each new product that finds its way to your cabinet, you’ll have to remove two products you don’t use.
 Storing hygiene and beauty items ad vitam eternam will only see them go bad.

 Shiny sinks and taps